talaalzayed-hash/FRI-BackendAIInternship-A4-Auth_Supabase/README.md

     return current_user.public_profile()
 ```

-That is the whole handler.
-Protecting a new route means adding that one parameter — no
+That is the entire handler. `app/routers/` contains no token-checking code at all.
+Protecting a new route means adding that one parameter — nothing is copied, so no door can
-authentication code is copied, so no door can be left unguarded by forgetting to paste
-the check in.
+be left unguarded by forgetting to paste the check in.

+Three details that matter:

-The guard **raises** on failure rather than returning an error.
-A dependency that returns
+- **The guard raises, it does not return.** A dependency that returns a value is treated as
-a value is treated as a success and hands that value to the route, so raising is what
+  a success and that value is handed to the route.
+Raising is what guarantees the handler
-guarantees the handler body is never entered by an unverified caller. `main.py` converts
+  body is never entered by an unverified caller. `main.py` turns the raised `AuthError`
-the raised `AuthError` into the standard `{"error": "..."}` response.
+  into the standard `{"error": "..."}` response.
+- **Verification is a network call**, `supabase.auth.get_user(token)`, not a local guess.
+  Supabase holds the signing key, so only Supabase can say for certain that a token is
+  genuine and unexpired.

-Successful responses return **safe metadata only** — id, email, created date.
-Never the
+- **Only safe metadata comes back** — id, email, created date.
+Never the token, the
-token, the session, or `app_metadata`.
+  session, or `app_metadata`.

 ---